wickit7/topo-drain-plugin/docs/Keyline-Design.md

 - **Minimum keypoint candidates to find**: Controls detection sensitivity
   - Default: 1
   - The algorithm will find at least this many keypoint candidates per line
-  - If fewer inflection points exist, it selects the most likely locations
+  - If fewer inflection points exist, it selects the most likely locations based on curvature

 - **Minimum distance between keypoints (m)**: Ensures spatial separation between keypoints
   - Default: 20.0 meters
-  - Prevents very close keypoints from being selected
+  - Prevents that selected keypoints are very close to each other

 - **Polynomial degree for elevation profile fitting**: Controls smoothing level
   - Purpose: Controls the smoothing level of the elevation profile.